 How to send a marketing email

 So, now you know how to create a mailing list, the next and final part is learning how to send a marketing email.
-Understanding the in-depth process of how to send a marketing email could form an entire topic of its own so we’ll leave you with a couple of tips to get started.
+Understanding the in-depth process of how to send a marketing email could form an entire topic of its own, so we’ll leave you with a few tips to get started.

 You should already have a basic idea of this if you segmented your emails appropriately, but you should also make sure that your email content resonates with your target audience – understand their needs and wants.